 This is a very difficult article to write.
 And it is a very difficult message to deliver.
 If you are haunted by horrible memories from the past sexual abuse you experienced, I want you to know that you CAN experience freedom.
 I know.
 I know because I also lived in that torturous prison for many years.
 Yet today I am free.

-However, even today, as I read or hear about the pain others are experiencing, my heart is clutched by the enormity of their pain.
+However, even today, as I read or hear about the pain others are experiencing because of past sexual abuse, my heart is clutched by the enormity of their pain.
 How I wish I could take every tear, every fear, erase every painful memory and replace it with only good.
 But I can’t.
 It’s not possible because it’s all part of living in a fallen world.
 People sin.
 And innocent people becomes victimized.

-However, what I can do is embrace them in their pain and you in your pain, and breathe words of hope that it IS possible to be released.
+However, what I can do is embrace them in their pain and you in your pain, and breathe words of hope that it IS possible to be released from the pain of past sexual abuse.
 Freedom IS possible.
 I know.
 I live in its grace everyday.
 Everyday, I thank my God because of the redeeming grace of God, which has been given to me.
 And it is available to you, through the death and resurrection of Jesus Christ.
 For this reason, there is hope and release from living life as a continual victim of the abuses of the past.
 Christ paid the price so sin does not have to imprison us.
 And I hope and pray that for you.

 I don’t know what your journey will be like for you to get to that place of release.
 May it be a place of being able to open your eyes each day to a new beginning rather than a rehash of painful memories, which burden you continually.
 But I can tell you that it will be a journey.
 It will be different from mine, and different from any other.
 That is because you are unique, all in your own.
 God knows this and is willing to help you take this personal pilgrimage.